7 nights starting from

 Day 5: Full day to Noto and Marzememi.

-Again rebuilt after the 1693 earthquake, Noto boasts magnificent Baroque architecture, unique in Sicily.
+Rebuilt after the 1693 earthquake, Noto boasts magnificent Baroque architecture, unique in Sicily.
 Highlights include the cathedral, Palazzo Ducezio, Palazzo Trigona and churches of Santa Chiara and San Carlo al Corso.
 The streets here are perfect for a leisurely stroll amongst the stunning architecture.
 Continue down the south east coast to the delightful fishing village of Marzememi with its whitewashed houses and lovely waterfront location.

 Day 6: Day at leisure to explore Modica.